-Writers often use a name tag to stand out from the crowd.
+A writer often uses a name tag to stand out from the crowd.

-First off, why do writers need a custom name tag?
+First off, why does a writer need a custom name tag?
 They’ll get a name tag when they go to the convention, the kind you peel off and stick on your shirt.
 And writers don’t make much money as it is.
 So why buy a personalized name tag?

 The answer is the first and most important reason why writers should wear custom name tags at conferences and conventions.

 Every author is his or her brand.
 Your goal is to stand out from the millions of traditional, indie and aspiring writers out there.
 And, a name tag can contribute to your brand in multiple ways.
 The font and color can match the genre you write, or it can reflect your writing voice.
 Even if you decide to stick with a black and white name tag that says your name in a simple font, it still contributes to your brand.

 2. It spares readers embarrassment.

 No one likes to feel uncomfortable or embarrassed, and while readers may remember your books, they won’t always remember your name.
 Readers read (duh!) a lot of books by different authors.
 And, readers don’t often look at your photo on the back leaf of your hardcover novel to memorize your face.
 So wear a name tag to help readers remember who you are and spot you at conventions.

 When people don’t know or forget your name, they are less likely to approach you.
 By wearing a name tag, you make it easier for people to talk to you.
 You’ll seem more friendly and open to conversing with strangers when you have your name pinned or clipped to your chest.
 Approachability is key to networking, and networking is why you go to conventions, right?
 So make yourself more approachable with a name tag.